 Called the Jewel of Kalamazoo, and ranked the top historic inns in Michigan by AAA, the grandeur of this 11,000-square foot Queen-Ann style mansion, sitting on 3 acres, offers an intriguing blend of architectural, artistic, antique as well as modern amenities, including wireless access for business travelers.
 Heated marble floors, crystal chandeliers, gorgeous leaded and stained glass windows, fiber optic accents, a sauna, steam room and rooftop hot tub make the Castle a haven in the city and a romantic dream come true.

 Ten distinctive bedrooms are available, including our guest cottage – a wheel-chair accessible room.

 The Henderson Castle is now owned by Master Chef Francois Moyet, acquired in 2011, and operates as a full inn with a Chophouse restaurant, organic garden, vineyard, and day spa.
 The castle offers 10 guest rooms, one of which is located in the guest cottage.
 Under Francois’ ownership, the castle is now accessible to the community.

 The restaurant is open daily for Breakfast, High Tea Service and Tours.
 Dinner Service is available Wednesday – Sunday.
-The castle is a prime location for an elegant atmosphere, superb cuisine, and experienced staff for couples on their wedding day.
-A myriad of events take place at the castle allowing the community to enjoy this majestic place that has been a part of Kalamazoo for over a century.
+The Castle is the prime location for vintage atmosphere, superb cuisine, and lovely staff for couples on their wedding day.
+We host many events allowing the community to enjoy this historic beauty that has been part of Kalamazoo for over a century.
 The Henderson Castle experience is one you will never forget.